telereso/telereso/flutter_telereso/README.md

         AppLocalizations.delegate, //<---- keep this
       ],
       supportedLocales: [
-        const Locale('nn')
+        const Locale('en')
       ],
       home: ...
     )
     ```
-5. Start using your knew wrapper `RemoteLocalizations` instead of `AppLocalizations`
+5. Start using your new wrapper `RemoteLocalizations` instead of `AppLocalizations`

    **Example:**